tungmv7/dtbds/wp-content/plugins/custom-post-type-ui/readme.txt

 == Upgrade Notice ==

+= 1.3.1 - 2016-3-25 =
+* Fixed: Logic issue for default values of `public` parameter for taxonomies added in 1.3.0.

 = 1.3.0 =
 * Added: "CPTUI_VERSION" constant and deprecated "CPT_VERSION".
 * Added: "Public" parameter for taxonomies